Human Exosome Component 2 (EXOSC2) Protein

 Description

-Human Exosome Component 2 (EXOSC2) Protein is a Recombinant Human protein expressed in E. coli.
+Human Exosome Component 2 (EXOSC2) Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto